Afriex

 Afriex is a United States registered financial technology company that provides cross-border payment and money transfer services.
-Founded in 2019 and headquartered in Wilmington, Delaware, the company provides international money transfer services across multiple continents, connecting regional payment systems into a unified global network.
+Founded in 2019 the company provided international money transfer services to Africa for the African diaspora.
+It went on to expand its services to other countries including Pakistan and China.

 History

-Afriex was founded in 2019 by Tope Alabi (Chief Executive Officer) and John Obirije (Chief Technology Officer) to simplify and reduce the cost of international money transfers.
+Afriex was founded in 2019 by Tope Alabi (Chief Executive Officer) and John Obirije (Chief Technology Officer).